MEN'S COLLEGE BASKETBALL TEAMS

 TeamPoint SpreadOver/Under TotalsMoneyline Odds

-Point spreads, moneylines, and over/under totals usually show a positive or negative odds indicator on the betting sheet.
+Point spreads, moneylines, and over/under totals show a positive or negative odds indicator on the betting sheet.
 In the case of the spread and the over/under, these odds show after the spread or total amounts.
-The example sheet above shows these as -110 for Chicago and Denver—in both the Point Spread and Moneyline Odds columns.

-The negative odds for the favored team shows how much in dollars you'd need to bet to win $100.
-As indicated above, betting $110 on Chicago to cover the spread gains you $100 if they win the game.
+A quick way to help understand the odds being shown is the negative odds for the favored team shows how much in dollars you'd need to bet to win $100.
+As indicated in the odds above, betting $135 on Chicago moneyline will payout $235 total, so you win $100 if they're victorious.

-Positive odds show the payout if you bet $100 and the team wins.
-In the case of Denver, betting $100 returns $110 if they win, indicated in the moneyline odds.
+Similarly, positive odds show the payout if you bet $100 and the team wins.
+In the case of Denver moneyline, betting $100 returns $110 if they win, indicated in the moneyline odds.

-In each case, you also win your initial stake back, netting the win amount plus your wager.
-These odds indicators don't mean you're required to bet the indicated amount.
-Smaller wagers are pretty common, and they're easy to scale.
-For instance, if you wanted to bet $11 on Chicago to win, you'd receive a $10 payout.
-For Denver, betting $10 would gain you an additional $11.
+In each case, if your bet wins, you also receive your initial stake back, netting the win amount plus your wager.
+These odds indicators don't mean you're required to bet the indicated amount, rather using a $100 wager just helps with quick math.
+For instance, if you wanted to bet $11 on Chicago to win (moneyline), you'd receive a $13.5 payout (plus your stake).
+For Denver, betting $10 on Denver moneyline would gain you an additional $11.

-There are numerous ways sportsbooks put up odds on winning the Super Bowl.
-The most popular betting styles on DraftKings are wagering on the point spread, over/under totals, and moneyline betting.
-There are also several other betting styles to choose from.
+There are numerous types of Super Bowl odds.
+The most popular betting markets on DraftKings are wagering on the point spread, over/under totals, and moneyline betting.
+There are also several other betting markets to choose from.

 Super Bowl point spreads